 We tend to be accessible and fast.
 They are always present if the pharmacy is open.
 That’s the law, so even if you have to sit and wait a little bit, you certainly don’t have to make appointments days or weeks in advance to get advice.

 We don’t have conflicts of interest with pharmaceutical companies.
-Pharmacists work for YOU, not the company that sent a drug rep over with catered meals, trinkets for your employees and golf trips.
-This may color the decision-making process of some (thankfully, not all) physicians.
+Pharmacists work for YOU, not the company that sent a drug rep over with catered meals, trinkets for your employees, and golf trips.
+The laws surrounding gifting have shape-shifted over the years, but the concept behind it was transparent.
+Whatever and however it’s done, the gestures seem to color the decision-making process of some (thankfully, not all) physicians.
 Capiche?

 Pharmacists know about food too.
 They’ll suggest you avoid grapefruit if you take statins, or avoid MSG if you’re on benzodiazepine sedatives.
 Bananas are constipating, so avoid those with opiates like hydrocodone, but it’s a good idea to eat them with some diuretics like HCTZ.
 Tips like this are worth their weight in gold.

-(I know some of you will email me with a question, so I’ll answer it now: YES that is me in the picture)
+PS: I know some of you will email me with a question, so I’ll answer it now: YES that is me in the picture, but I usually wore pants to work.
+The dress is just for the photo opp!

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.